suzuki-shunsuke/oss-contribution-guide/README.md

 Of course, there are some exceptions such as fixing typo.

+## Use Issue Templates

+Using Issue Templates, maintainers can get the required information and communicate with you comfortably.
+If you ignore them, maintainers may misunderstand the issue or they would have to ask you some questions to get the required information.

+If there is no issue template in the project, you should structure the description according to some common issue template.

 ## Describe the detail as much as possible.
 Don't neglect to explain

 The lack of information would make unneeded conversation and misunderstanding.